Thom1729/YAML-Macros/README.md

 A macro system for YAML files powered by Python.
 Designed for Sublime Text syntax development.

+## Installation

+YAML Macros can be installed via [Package Control](https://packagecontrol.io/installation).
+You can also `git clone` this repository into your packages directory.

 ## Overview

 Sublime Text syntax definitions can often have a lot of boilerplate and repeated code.
 Consider this simple syntax that highlights SQL keywords: